arnaud-carre/LSPlayer/README.md

 # Light Speed Player v1.13
-# The fastest Amiga music player ever
+# The fastest & Smallest 68k MOD music player ever

 ## What is LSP?

-LSP (Light Speed Player) is a very fast Amiga music player.
+LSP (Light Speed Player) is the fastest 68000 MOD music player ever made.
 It can play any MOD file and *outperforms* all existing Amiga music player in speed.
-LSP comes with two different players: standard and insane.
-Standard is really fast, and insane is ultra fast!
+LSP comes now with three different modes to fit all your needs:
+- Standard mode: very fast ( average tick time is 1 scanline ), .MOD feature complete, less than 500bytes replay code
+- Insane mode: ultra fast ( half scanline on average ).
+Use it if you'are writing optimized world record demos such as [Cycle-Op](https://www.pouet.net/prod.php?which=94129) :)
+- Micro mode: still fast ( 1.5 scanline on average ).
+Music format is made to be compression friendly.
+Suited for 4KiB or 40KiB intros

 Here is a speed comparaison of different Amiga music players.
 Numbers are given in "scanlines", measured on basic Amiga 500 OCS (PAL).
 Smaller is better

 ![image info](./png/bench_peak.png)